Introducing Qodo Command – Command-line interface for building, running and managing AI agents.

 Cons:

-• It becomes quite descriptive in its suggestions, which can become very lengthy, even for small suggestions.
+• It sometimes might become quite descriptive in its suggestions, which can be very lengthy, even for small suggestions at times.

-Pricing: Free for individuals and open-source; Pro plan for enterprises at $45/month includes advanced features, like pre-PR reviews and full access to the Qodo platform.
+Pricing: Free for individuals and open-source with 250 messages/user; Pro plan for enterprises at $45/month includes advanced features, like pre-PR reviews and full access to the Qodo platform.

 Pros: